 Modern medicine has come on leaps and bounds in the past couple of years making more and more treatments available to deal with bowel cancer once it has been diagnosed.

 A lot of the treatments depend on what stage of cancer you have and this will help surgeons determine how best to treat it.

-In this section we talk about surgery, chemotherapy treatment, radiation treatment, immunotherapy treatment and non invasive surgery.
+In this section, we talk about surgery, chemotherapy treatment, radiation therapy, immunotherapy treatment and non-invasive surgery.

 Always discuss with your oncologist which treatment is right for you.